sesh-kebab/eks-sso/docs/design/sso eks - design proposal.md

 This is a design proposal to enable SSO auth via an identity provider like Auth0, into a Kubernetes cluster in AWS EKS.

 AWS EKS uses IAM to provide authentication to your Kubernetes cluster with RBAC enabled for authorization.
-The RBAC mechanisms is native to Kubernetes and uses native primitives like `roles` and `role bindings` to configure authorization for a give user and or group.
+The RBAC mechanisms is native to Kubernetes and uses native primitives like `roles` and `role bindings` to configure authorization for a given user and or group.